geekroot/git-intro/README.md

 **HACKTOBERFEST TIME**

 ## Enter your name and a favourite quote below.
+###Nikita Jain
+>It always takes longer than you expect, even when you take into account Hofstader's Law

 ### Piyush Aggarwal
 > Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law